 Nominations of Director Candidates and Proposals Not Intended for Inclusion in Proxy Materials.
-If you intend to nominate an individual for election to our Board of Directors at our 2025 annual meeting of stockholders or wish to present a proposal at the 2025 annual meeting of stockholders but do not intend for such proposal to be included in the proxy statement for such meeting, our Bylaws require that, among other things, stockholders give written notice of the nomination or proposal to our Secretary at our principal executive offices no later than March 2, 2025 (the 45th day before the first anniversary of the date on which we first mailed proxy materials or a Notice of Internet Availability (whichever is earlier) for the Annual Meeting) nor earlier than January 31, 2025 (the 75th day before the first anniversary of the date on which we first mailed proxy materials or a Notice of Internet Availability (whichever is earlier) for the Annual Meeting.
-Notwithstanding the foregoing, in the event that we change the date of the 2025 annual meeting of stockholders to a date that is more than 30 days before or more than 60 days after the anniversary of the Annual Meeting, written notice by a stockholder must be given no earlier than the close of business 120 days prior to the date of the 2025 annual meeting of stockholders and no later than the close of business on the later of 90 days prior to the date of the 2025 annual meeting of stockholders or the tenth day following the day on which public announcement of the 2025 annual meeting of stockholders is made.
+If you intend to nominate an individual for election to our Board of Directors at our 2025 annual meeting of stockholders or wish to present a proposal at the 2025 annual meeting of stockholders but do not intend for such proposal to be included in the proxy statement for such meeting, our Bylaws require that, among other things, stockholders give written notice of the nomination or proposal to our Secretary at our principal executive offices no later than March 2, 2025 (the 45th day before the first anniversary of the date on which we first mailed proxy materials or a Notice of Internet Availability (whichever is earlier) for the Annual Meeting) nor earlier than January 31, 2025 (the 75th day before the first anniversary of the date proxy materials or a Notice of Internet Availability (whichever is earlier) for the Annual Meeting, in the event that we change the date of the 2025 annual meeting of stockholders must be given no earlier than the close of business 120 days prior to the date of the 2025 annual meeting of stockholders and no later than the close of business on the later of 90 days prior to the date of the 2025 annual meeting of stockholders or the tenth day following the day on which public announcement of the 2025 annual meeting of stockholders is made.